asacarter/node-shopify-api/README.md

 ### Verbose Mode

-By default, shopify-node-api will automatically console.log all headers and responses.
+By default, node-shopify-api will automatically console.log all headers and responses.
 To suppress these messages, simply set verbose to false.

 ```js
 var config = {